 Pros/Cons of Working with an Experienced Patent Attorney:

-- Because of so much patent law experience, the patent attorney expenses you can expect will likely reflect that experience, and you can expect to pay more.
+Because of so much experience, the patent attorney expenses you can expect will likely reflect that experience, and you can expect to pay more.

 Pros/Cons of Working with a Patent Attorney with Little to No Experience:

-- You should save money with someone who has limited experience.
-With having little to no experience, that should be reflected in the patent attorney expense that you can expect.
+You should save money with someone who has limited experience.
+With having little to no experience, that should be reflected in the patent attorney expense you can expect.

 Once you have taken these factors into consideration, you should be closer to your decision about whether or not to go with a patent attorney with or without experience.
 There are other experience factors to take into account as well, such as technical experience.
 If what you want to patent is technical in nature, you will absolutely need a patent attorney that is experienced in technical issues.
 They need to know the ins and outs and be up to date on technology issues in order to handle your patent correctly.
 Additionally, there are many people that find patent agents with whom to work, rather than patent attorneys.